-CBJ Code Section 29.07.150 General procedures for ballot count:
+CBJ Code Section 29.07.160 General procedures for ballot count:

-(d) Write-in votes shall not be counted unless the candidate has filed a letter of intent as required by subsection 29.07.050(f).
-If the total number of ballots containing write-in votes in the general election are at least the second highest in number in a race with two or more candidates, the write-in votes will be counted individually.
+(a)(10) Write-in votes shall not be counted unless the candidate has filed a letter of intent as required by subsection 29.07.050(f).
+If the total number of ballots containing write-in votes in the general election are at least the second highest in number in a race with two or more candidates, the write-in votes will be counted individually, which may be done using an electronic adjudication process when available.
 In races where a candidate is unopposed, write-ins will be counted individually if they are within 100 votes or less.
 Write-in votes will be counted after the date of the election, but before the certification of the election in which the write-ins occurred.
 Write-in vote totals that do not fall within either of these two categories will not be individually counted.